NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Method

 Our work borrows intuition from dynamical systems and treats the trajectory of the entire voxel cloud as the solution to a first-order non-autonomous ordinary differential equation given by

-where $\bfv_{\theta}(\cdot)$, as parametrized by $\theta$, is the vector field describing the dynamics of the voxel cloud, $\Pi$ is the state space, and $q_0$ is the initial condition at $t=0$.
+where $\bfv_{\theta}(\cdot)$, as parametrized by $\theta$, is the vector field describing the dynamics of the voxel cloud, $q_0$ is the initial condition at $t=0$.
 We employ Gaussian kernels (for $\Omega \subseteq \mathbb{R}^3$, we use 3D Gaussian kernels), denoted by $\mathcal{K}$, as a filtering operator to enforce spatial smoothness in $\Omega$.
 Intuitively $\mathcal{K}$ is to ensure that the velocities of voxels are similar to those of their neighbors.
 Increasing the kernel size amounts to smoothing over larger voxel space, and therefore will improve the smoothness of the resulting flow; increasing the variance of the kernel amounts to encouraging more individual movements and therefore reduces the smoothness of the resulting flow.

-The term \textit{non-autonomous}, or equivalently \textit{time-variant}/\textit{non-stationary} means that the time derivative of $q$ explicitly depends on $t$~\cite{strogatz:2000}.
-In other words, the velocity field attached to the Eulerian frame changes with time, as in the case of LDDMM.
-However, unlike methods such as LDDMM~\cite{DBLP:conf/miccai/ArsignyCPA06,beg2005computing} which compute the trajectory by composing velocity field attached to the Eulerian frame, we instead follow voxels along their trajectories.
+The term \textit{non-autonomous}, or equivalently \textit{time-variant}, \textit{non-stationary} means that the time derivative of $q$ explicitly depends on $t$~\cite{strogatz2018nonlinear}.
+In other words, the velocity field attached to the Eulerian frame changes with time.

 The trajectory of $q$ is generated by integrating the ODE in Eqn. \eqref{eqn: psi diff} with the initial condition $q_0$.
 Assuming that the voxel cloud evolves from $t=0$ to $t=s$, the resulting voxel cloud at $t=s$ denotes the transformation $\psi(q_0)$ given by